Updated: May 10, 2020

 |10.
 Kessil AP700||21-inch or deeper tanks||Demanding SPS Corals||$$$$$$$$|

-A-to-Z guide on LED lights and their impact on a reef aquarium
+A-to-Z guide on LED lighting and its impact on a Coral reef aquarium

 To supply the corals in your saltwater tank with an adequate choice of aquarium lighting you need to be familiar with how both worlds operate.